Private Placements ENTITIES

-Mountain West IRA also requires proof of your LLC in good standing on an annual basis as well as an annual third party compliance report from a qualified third party.
-There is also extra paperwork necessary in the opening of the IRA.
+Mountain West IRA also requires proof that the LLC in good standing on an annual basis, as well as an annual fair market valuation of the LLC provided by a qualified third party.

 A partnership is a type of unincorporated business organization or agreement in which multiple individuals, called general partners, manage the business and are equally liable for the debts of the business.

 Other individuals or entities such as an IRA called limited partners may invest in the business but are not directly involved in management.
 Limited partners are only liable to the extent of their investments.

-The partnership itself does not pay income taxes, but each partner has to report its share of the business profits or losses on either individual tax return or in the case of an IRA a 990T Unrelated Business Income Tax Return.
+The partnership itself does not pay income taxes, but each partner has to report its share of the business profits or losses on either individual tax return or in the case of an IRA, a 990T Exempt Organization Business Income Tax Return.
 Estimated tax payments may be necessary for each of the partners for the year in progress.
 It is always recommended that anyone investing their IRA in an LLC or LP consult a tax advisor prior to the investment.